 3. Provide an appropriate level of security for the event as determined by the campus Police Department;

 A. Events with attendees less than 21 years of age must restrict direct access to alcohol to designated servers of alcoholic beverages.

-B. If alcoholic beverages are provided free of charge, the official host must receive a copy of the Appendix A: "Best Practices for Serving Alcoholic Beverages Free of Charge at UCSC Sponsored Events" and must sign the Acknowledgment and Agreement portion of such appendix.
+B. If alcoholic beverages are provided free of charge, the official host must retain a signed copy of the Appendix A: "Best Practices for Serving Alcoholic Beverages Free of Charge at UCSC Sponsored Events" with event records.

 VI.
 SERVER REQUIREMENTS

 A. Only those employees authorized to serve alcoholic beverages within the course and scope of their job duties shall serve alcohol.

 B. A server of alcoholic beverages must meet the following qualifications:

 1. Be at least 18 years of age if the server’s primary duty at the event is to serve food, and the serving of alcoholic beverages is an incidental duty;

 2. Be at least 21 years of age if the server’s primary duty is to mix and/or serve alcoholic beverages; and